Monday, 30 March 2015

 METHOD:

-Slit the chillies little and discard the seeds.
-Wash them and rub with little salt.
+Slit the chillies a little, discard the seeds.
+Wash them and rub with salt.

 Add the cumin...coriander...red chilli..turmeric powder along with the salt required.
 Fry for half a minute.

-Though its served as a side with Biriyani, my personal preference is serving it with South Asian flat breads.
-Oh! can I already foresee happy faces this evening....lets hope so!!
+Though it is served as a side with Biryani, my personal preference is to serve it with South Asian flat breads.
+Oh! can I already foresee happy faces this evening....let us hope the same!

 Friday, 13 March 2015